 For a niche search term to be profitable, it must meet a few criteria.
 “Gun Safe Reviews” had a lot going for it, but didn’t have enough people searching for it.

 At the end of 2012, the Newtown Tragedy changed that.
 Fearing that Congress would enact more gun control laws, we went to stores and voted with our wallets.
-Gun owners needed a place to put our new guns too, so gun safe sales exploded as well.
+After buying guns, owners needed a place to secure them too.
+So, gun safe sales exploded as well.
 Suddenly “Gun Safe Reviews” had enough traffic that internet marketers noticed it (see right).

 By a quick glance, the gun safe reviews websites that have popped up run the gamut from a very experienced internet marketer to two beginners who built their sites by following the step-by-step instructions on a guru’s blog.
 Based on their writing, I doubt a couple of them own a gun at all.

 And how is Gun Safe Reviews Guy any different?